Meet the class of 2025...

 David Barnett

-Interested in joining the team in 2025?
+Interested in joining the team?

 The Tour 21 team is capped at a maximum of 25 riders.
 Each rider must commit to an entry fee, and a minimum fundraising amount of £30,000 for Cure Leukaemia.